Louis Wilkinson: Later life, 1946–1966

 When Crowley, in failing health and virtually penniless, was in need of a new home in 1945, Wilkinson was instrumental in finding him a place in Nethercott, a large boarding-house in the English south coast resort of Hastings.
 On Crowley's death in December 1947, Wilkinson became one of the estate's three executors.
 Crowley had requested that there should be no conventional religious service at his cremation, but that passages of his works be should be read, which Wilkinson agreed to do.
-There was considerable press interest and anticipation as to the form the ceremony, to be held at Brighton crematorium, would take.
+There was considerable press interest and anticipation as to the form the ceremony, to be held at Brighton Borough Crematorium, would take.
 On the day, the congregation was equally divided between mourners – Crowley's friends – and reporters.
 John Symonds, Crowley's biographer, records that "the tall and dignified figure of Louis Wilkinson" read Crowley's poem "Hymn of Pan", extracts from The Book of the Law, and finally Collects from the Gnostic Mass.
 The attendant press sensationalised the event with lurid headlines, suggesting that a Black Mass had taken place, and the scandalised local authority announced that steps would be taken to prevent any recurrence of such a ceremony.

 In 1948, Wilkinson was sufficiently well regarded to be photographed for the National Portrait Gallery by Walter Stoneman.
 In the same year he published Sackville of Drayton, a biography of George Sackville, 1st Viscount Sackville.
 The book was reviewed critically by the subject's great-great-grandniece, Vita Sackville-West, who, far from defending her distant kinsman, upbraided Wilkinson for his whitewashing of the viscount, long a pariah in her family.
 She characterised Sackville as "obstinate, arrogant, coarse-grained, lacking all statesmanlike vision, almost every word and act reported of him contradicts the case that Mr Marlow so gallantly endeavours to put up".